Sergio Marchionne, Who Guided Fiat Chrysler's Dramatic Turnaround, Dies

 Fiat pushed that change on Chrysler — and everyone benefited, he said.

-When it was announced that Marchionne's failing health would force him to step aside, John Elkann, the heir to legendary Fiat boss Gianni Agnelli issued a statement about the man he called "a mentor and above all a true friend."
+When it was announced that Marchionne's failing health would force him to step aside, John Elkann, the heir to legendary Fiat boss Gianni Agnelli, issued a statement about the man he called "a mentor and, above all, a true friend."
 Today, Elkann said, "Unfortunately, what we feared has come to pass."

 Discussing Marchionne's legacy last week, Elkann wrote: